adam-singer/dart-MersenneTwister1993/README.md

 An example of Mersenne Twister in Dart.
-Dont use it, failing on the integer overflow.
+Careful it may not function as expected.